New Jersey Burn Injury Lawyers

 New Jersey workers in various industries are also at risk for other types of burn injuries, such as those caused by electrical currents, hazardous chemicals, or radiation exposure.

 Despite OSHA safety regulations, burns generally remain one of the most common workplace injuries.
-The South Jersey workers’ compensation lawyers at Pietras Saracino Smith & Meeks LLP are dedicated to helping injured workers obtain the maximum compensation to which they are entitled for work-related burn injuries.
+The New Jersey Burn Injury Attorneys at Pietras Saracino Smith & Meeks LLP are dedicated to helping injured workers obtain the maximum compensation to which they are entitled for work-related burn injuries.

 Sources of Workplace Burns